5ide6urnslab/iRobotCreate2/README.md

 <br>
 ##### Create 2 DJ Turntable II
 This example "MakerFaireTokyo2016" is the Analog Record Player using iRobot Create® 2 and Tonearm.
 We have created the DJ Turntable System using the most advanced robot in the future.
-This system is controlled the tool "RobotSimulink" by openframeworks 080.
 The iRobot Create® 2 is used for enjoying DJ play as musical instrument.
 This work staged at Maker Faire Tokyo 2016.

 http://makezine.jp/event/makers2016/dum6_sen5e/
 http://dum6sen5e.com/Create-2-DJ-Turntable-II